andrew/ultimate-awesome/README.md

 - [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
 Guides and Companion Software (Not affiliated with Jellyfin).
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - Awesome Dataset Distillation Papers.
-- [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - A collection of resources on digital human including clothed people digitalization, virtual try-on, and other related directions.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [awesome-element](https://github.com/ElementUI/awesome-element) - A curated list of Element projects.
-- [Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) - 📖A curated list of Awesome LLM Inference Paper with codes, TensorRT-LLM, vLLM, streaming-llm, AWQ, SmoothQuant, WINT8/4, Continuous Batching, FlashAttention, PagedAttention etc.
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [awesome-template-literal-types](https://github.com/ghoullier/awesome-template-literal-types) - Curated list of awesome Template Literal Types examples.
 - [awesome-crdt](https://github.com/alangibson/awesome-crdt) - A collection of awesome CRDT resources.
 - [awesome-contrastive-self-supervised-learning](https://github.com/asheeshcric/awesome-contrastive-self-supervised-learning) - A comprehensive list of awesome contrastive self-supervised learning papers.
 - [awesome-fashion-ai](https://github.com/ayushidalmia/awesome-fashion-ai) - A repository to curate and summarise research papers related to fashion and e-commerce.
-- [awesome-vision-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers) - Recent Advances in Vision and Language PreTrained Models (VL-PTMs).
 - [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
 PRs are welcome!
 If any tool is missing - please open PR!.
+- [awesome-vision-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers) - Recent Advances in Vision and Language PreTrained Models (VL-PTMs).
 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
+- [awesome-hacking](https://github.com/shmilylty/awesome-hacking) - Awesome hacking chinese version.
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
-- [awesome-hacking](https://github.com/shmilylty/awesome-hacking) - Awesome hacking chinese version.
+- [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
-- [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
 - [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [awesome-privilege-escalation](https://github.com/m0nad/awesome-privilege-escalation) - A curated list of awesome privilege escalation.
 - [awesome-aws-security](https://github.com/jassics/awesome-aws-security) - Curated list of links, references, books videos, tutorials (Free or Paid), Exploit, CTFs, Hacking Practices etc. which are related to AWS Security.